cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

 This is similar to the processor except without the clock divider.
 Choose _Processing > Start Compilation_ from the menu to synthesize your design.
 You will need to wait 2-3 minutes for synthesis to complete.
 Be patient!

+If your design does not meet timing then you have two options: (1) you can change your design to try and reduce the critical path; or (2) you can increase the clock constraint (i.e., your accelerator will run at a lower clock frequency).
+For this lab let's go with option (2).
+You can instantiate a clock divider at the top-level just like you did for the processor earlier in the lab.
+The clock divider will increase the clock constraint to 80ns (i.e., the target clock frequency will be 12.5MHz instead of 50MHz).
+After instantiating the clock divider make sure you also change the timing constraints to be the same as what you used with the processor.
+Then try synthesizing your design again.

 **Once synthesis is done, double check that your design does not have any inferred latches!** The compilation will emit warnings not errors